ba-lab/disteval/CONFOLD-CHANGES.md

+# DISTFOLD
-# How to upgrade CONFOLD to accept distances?
+Updated version of the CONFOLD program to accept distance constraints.

 ## Step 1.
 Install CNS Suite